The operator's monthly report on the foodstuffs of animal origin received from the European Single Market

 Until further notice, the operator is not obliged by law (1397/2019) to submit a report on the foodstuffs of animal origin received from the European Single Market.

 Do not bring African swine fever to Finland

-Please be aware that the intra-EU trade of pig meat, boar meat and meat products, raw meat products and other products containing meat of these animal species is restricted due to African swine fever (ASF) from certain areas of Estonia, Latvia, Lithuania, Poland, Hungary, Romania, Bulgaria, Belgium, Italy, Slovakia, Greece, and Germany.
+Please be aware that the intra-EU trade of pig meat, boar meat and meat products, raw meat products and other products containing meat of these animal species is restricted due to African swine fever (ASF) from certain areas of Estonia, Latvia, Lithuania, Poland, Hungary, Romania, Bulgaria, Greece, Italy, Slovakia, and Germany.